 Income tax expense comprises current and deferred income tax.
 Income tax expense is recognized in net profit in the consolidated statement of comprehensive income except to the extent that it relates to items recognized directly in equity, in which case it is recognized in other comprehensive income.
 Current income tax for current and prior periods is recognized at the amount expected to be paid to or recovered from the tax authorities, using the tax rates and tax laws that have been enacted or substantively enacted by the Balance Sheet date.
-Deferred income tax assets and liabilities are recognized for all temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the financial statements except when the deferred income tax arises from the initial recognition of goodwill or an asset or liability in a transaction that is not a business combination and affects neither accounting nor taxable profit or loss at the time of the transaction.
-Deferred tax assets are reviewed at each reporting date and are reduced to the extent that it is no longer probable that the related tax befit will be realized.
+Deferred income tax assets and liabilities are recognized for all temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the financial statements except when the deferred income tax arises from the initial recognition of goodwill or an asset or liability in a transaction that is not a business combination and affects neither accounting not taxable profit or loss at the time of the transaction.
+Deferred tax assets are reviewed at each reporting date and are reduced to the extent that it is no longer probable that the related tax benefit will be realized.

 Deferred income tax assets and liabilities are measured using tax rates and tax laws that have been enacted or substantively enacted by the Balance Sheet date and are expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect of changes in tax rates on deferred income tax assets and liabilities is recognized as income or expense in the period that includes the enactment or the substantive enactment date.
 A deferred income tax asset is recognized to the extent that it is probable that future taxable profit will be available against which the deductible temporary differences and tax losses can be utilized.
-Deferred income taxes are not provided on the undistributed earnings of subsidiaries and branches where it is expected that the earnings of the subsidiary or branch will not be distributed in the foreseeable future.
-The Group offsets current tax assets and current tax liabilities, where it has a legally enforceable right to set off the recognized and where it intends either to settle on a net basis, or to realize the asset and settle the liability benefits of deductions earned on exercise of employee share options in excess of compensation charged to income are credited to ba applicable for the full financial year.
-Tax
+Deferred income tax asset is recognized that the earnings of the subsidiary or branch will not be distributed in the foreseeable future.
+The Group offsets current tax assets and current tax liabilities, where it has a legally enforceable right to set off the recognized amounts and where it intends either to settle on a net basis, or to realize the asset and settle the liability simultaneously.
+The income tax provision for the interim period is made based on the best estimate of the annual average tax rate expected to be applicable for the full financial year.
+Tax benefits of deductions earned on exercise of employee share options in excess of compensation charged to income are credited to share premium.